-The Company maintains a conservative reinsurance program consisting of proportional and non-proportional contracts.
+The Company maintains a conservative reinsurance program consisting of proportional and nonproportional contracts.
 All participating reinsurers in the treaty contracts have at least an A rating from Standard & Poor's or another internationally approved rating agency.
 The main purpose of the Company's reinsurance program is to reduce the exposure of insurance risk to the desired level.
-The Company's reinsurance program is evaluated on an annual basis and any suggestions for significant changes are approved by the Company's Board of Directors.
+The Company's reinsurance program is evaluated on an annual basis and any suggestions for significant changes are approved by the Company's BoD.